APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- They may have a different obligation than the UC and CSU system under CA law

 ### The Clery Act

 - Santa Clara University Clery responsibility---

+	- "A crime is considered “reported” when it is brought to the attention of a CSA, Campus Safety Services or local law enforcement by a victim, witness, other third party, or even the suspect."

+		- Had the reports just been made (does not automatically initiate investigation or notify respondent), with respect to the drugging and assault incident, SCU might have been flagged by the DOE (verify)

 	- [Intersection with Title IX](https://www.scu.edu/media/offices/university-operations/campus-safety/campus-safety/miscellaneous/FERPA-Chart.pdf)